bryanaknight/gschool-blog/source/2013-10-04-week-4-retrospect.html.markdown

 During the past two weeks we worked on a project called SalesEngine.
 We had to take multiple CSV files with merchant, customer, invoice, transaction, invoice item and item data and write a program that parses the information and spits out information one would only know by figuring out how the data files are connected.
 For example: favorite customer based on items sold, merchant's revenue on a specific date, most popular item based on number sold, etc. If you know excel, think in terms of V-Lookups.
 Tons and tons of V-Lookups, which like this code, can be very confusing and painful.

 I partnered with a classmate, Adam, and we spent the first week working with a few other classmates on the basic setup of the various classes to deal with the CSV.
-The second week was more Adam and I working individually and also pair programming to build relationships between the classes and extract the right information we wanted.
+The second week was more Adam and I working individually and then also pair programming.
+We needed to build relationships between the classes and extract the right information we needed based on the parameters.

 **Lowlight:** Monday night at around 9pm.
 I had been working all day but kept forcing the issue and continued to work.
 Nothing I produced at that point was pretty or functional.
 I realized this on Tuesday when I came into school in a better mood, scrapped everything I wrote in the final hour of the previous night, and wrote something 10x better in about 30 minutes.